EndCredits/primer-eval/README.md

-# Primer Evaluation: A simple tool to evaluation primer properites.
+# Primer Evaluation: A simple tool to evaluate primer properites.
 Based on primer3-py

 This script was written to mimic the parameter output primer characteristics of NCBI Primer BLAST.
 However, running Primer BLAST once takes a long time, so this script was written.